Imperfections of an imaging system. In spectrometers leading to reduction in resolution or asymmetric peak shapes.

 Also known as Lambert-Beer law.
 Relates the attenuation of light in absorbance spectroscopy to the properties of the sample, such as concentration, thickness, and the molecular-specific spectrum.

 Type of averaging across multiple pixels for a single spectrum (in contrast to an average across multiple spectra for a single pixel).
-Improves noise but can leads to a reduction of optical resolution.
+Improves (reduces) high-frequency noise at the cost of optical resolution (wider peaks).

 The measurement of the instrument response for a collection of samples of varying concentrations, usually expressed as a regression of instrument signal as a function of concentration.